ROOM TEMPERATURE SUPERRADIANT PEROVSKITE LASERS

 Project Goals

-SUPERLASER aims to change the field of lasing by developing green, low-cost, solution-processable, efficient, and ultra-narrow linewidth superradiant halide perovskite lasers.
+SUPERLASER aims to change the field of lasing by developing green, low-cost, solution-processable efficient, and ultra-narrow linewidth superradiant halide perovskite lasers.
 This goal will be accomplished by:

-2. Strategic developments at the material and device level towards synergistic outcomes across scientific, technological, and ecological boundaries.
+3. Achieving synergistic outcomes across scientific, technological, and ecological boundaries.

 Research Focus